impredicative/irc-rss-feed-bot/README.md

 # irc-rss-feed-bot
 **irc-rss-feed-bot** is a Python 3.7 based IRC RSS and Atom feed posting bot.
 It essentially posts the entries of RSS and Atom feeds in IRC channels, one entry per message.
-Specifically, it posts the titles and shortened URLs of entries.
+More specifically, it posts the titles and shortened URLs of entries.

 ## Features
 * Multiple channels on an IRC server are supported, with each channel having its own set of feeds.
 For multiple servers, use an instance per server.
-* Entry URLs are always shortened using [`bitlyshortener`](https://github.com/impredicative/bitlyshortener/).
+* Entry URLs are all shortened using [`bitlyshortener`](https://github.com/impredicative/bitlyshortener/).
 * A SQLite database file records the entries that have been posted, thereby preventing them from being reposted.
 * Entries are posted only if the channel has not had any conversation for at least 15 minutes, thereby preventing the interruption of any preexisting conversations.